brianna-lehman/Bank_API/README.md

 (virtual_env) C:\Bank_API>flask initdb
 ```

-Creates three users in the database (cate38, leah223, and marcia12) each wih one savings account, one checking account, one loan, and one certificate each
+Creates three users in the database (cate38, leah223, and marcia12) each with one savings account, one checking account, one loan, and one certificate

 # Run